Studio42-com/project2-skilltoys/README.md

 2: The maintenance element is to provide a consolidated single reference point that will quickly and provide users with information regarding specific yoyos.
 Key information will include bearing size, bearing type, axle type and response pad, to name a few things.
 A good practical example would be "I lost the set screw that came with the yoyo and I need to get a replacement axle".
 Similarly would be "I need a new bearing and I don't know what size I need".
 Another common question would be "What response pad sizes do I need?" as well as "Can I silicone this yoyo".
 It is also not uncommon to buy a yoyo used and it being in a “some assembly required” condition.
 To relay 2 short personal experiences, I received a yoyo that was missing the axle and another yoyo that was missing a response pad.
 For the yoyo missing the axle, I actually called the company owner and got an answer.
 He also offered to send one but I said that was OK and I was happy to take care of this myself.
 The yoyo with the missing response pad was a simple solution as I pulled the other response pad and siliconed the yoyo.

 ### Goals:
     Make a bare-bones database and interface.
         **Status**:Accomplished.
 It even includes a photo link.
         A yoyo will be added with a photo during presentation.
     Authentication: Basic authentication using Google's OAuth.
-         **Status**: Basic authentication achieved and will be shown during presentation Add Reviews
+         **Status**: Basic authentication achieved and will be shown during presentation.
+    Add Reviews.
          **Status**: Reviews can be added and removed.
         A review will be added and removed during presentation.
     Allow for users/companies add in new companies that will populate a select menu.
-         **Status**: Working
+         **Status**: Working.
             Sub-Goal: Working through display issues.
         I will add a small brand during presentation.
     Due to new bearings being introduced, the ability of users to add to this and populate a select menu.
         **Status**: For "control" purposes, no direct link is offered but functionality can be proven.
         I will add a bearing type during presentation to prove functionality.
 New bearings aren't added that often.

 The index page.
 I initially wanted a different landing page, but for now, it takes us right to a listing of entries: